jianshu93/annembed_analysis/README.md

 ![Alt!](https://github.com/jean-pierreBoth/gsearch/blob/master/GSearch-annembed-GTDBv207.jpg?raw=true)

+### Performance note
+By default, annembed use [Intel Math Kernel Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) (intel-mkl-static feature) as the BLAS backend to make full use of x86 CPU performance on Linux machines.
+However, it is possible to use the open source [OpenBLAS](https://www.openblas.net) (openblas-static feature) as the BLAS backend.
+Our tests showed that OpenBLAS is slightly slower than Intel MKL on x86-64 Linux.
+On x86-64/Intel MacOS, OpenBLAS/Intel-MKL performance is significantly decreased compared to Linux but still supported (openblas-system/intel-mkl-system feature).
+We also provide the native BLAS framework support from MacOS called [Accelerate Framework](https://developer.apple.com/documentation/accelerate) (macos-accelerate feature).
+On aarch64 MacOS (M1, M2, M3 chips), only the OpenBLAS and Accelerate Framework backend is supported (macos-accelerate feature).
+Again, performance decreased for both compare to Linux.

 ### Reference
 Zhao et.al., 2023, Annembed: Graph-based Approximate Nearest Neighbor Embedding Provides Fast and Efficient Dimension Reduction with Applications in Large-scale Biological Data [bioRxiv]()